 - Security policy: Determines which controls Security Center monitors and recommends.
 You can edit the security policy in Security Center.
 You can also use Azure Policy to create new definitions, define additional policies, and assign policies across management groups.

 - Email notifications: Determines security contacts, and email notification settings.

 You can set all of these per subscription.
 For Workspaces, you can set only Data collection and Pricing tier.
-For Resource groups you can set only Pricing tier.

 Who can edit security policies?